cherryblossom000/discord-bot/.github/ISSUE_TEMPLATE/bug_report_other.md

 ---
-name: Bug report
+name: Bug report (Other)
-about: Create a report to help us improve
+about: Create a bug report for another package in this repo
 title: ''
 labels: bug
 assignees: ''